How To Express The Limit As A Definite Integral

 The definite integral, denoted as ∫<sub>a</sub><sup>b</sup> f(x) dx, represents the area under the curve of a function f(x) from x = a to x = b.
 But how do we arrive at this elegant notation?
 The answer lies in Riemann sums.

 A Riemann sum approximates the area under a curve by dividing the area into a series of rectangles.
-The width of each rectangle is Δx = (b-a)/n, where n is the number of rectangles.
-The height of each rectangle is determined by the function's value at a chosen point within that subinterval.
+Day to day, the width of each rectangle is Δx = (b-a)/n, where n is the number of rectangles.
+On top of that, the height of each rectangle is determined by the function's value at a chosen point within that subinterval.
 There are different ways to choose these points, leading to various types of Riemann sums (left, right, midpoint, etc.).

 As we increase the number of rectangles (n → ∞), the approximation becomes increasingly accurate, converging to the exact area under the curve.
 This limit of the Riemann sum is precisely what defines the definite integral: